projectdelphai/progether_reddit_bot/README.md

 Installation
 ------------
-The dependencies needed are:
+The only dependency needed is:

- 1. praw
  1. requests

-You can install them with (assuming you have pip):
+You can install it with (assuming you have pip):

-    pip install praw
     pip install requests

 All you need to do to run this script is: